Dre Campbell Farm

 Therefore, make a homemade veggie wash by dissolving one tablespoon of baking soda in six cups of water.
 Soak your fruits and vegetables in the solution for about 20 minutes.

 Finally, drain and rinse.
-Use the measurement as a guide for larger batches.
+Use the measurements as a guide for larger batches.

 Other Cleaning Approaches

-The recipes above are effective for the most part, but there are some vegetables that require special attention.
+The recipes above are effective for the most part, but some vegetables require special attention.

 Broccoli

-You can utilize all the home remedies mentioned in this post to clean broccoli; however, it might still need more attention.
+You can use all the home remedies mentioned in this post to clean broccoli; however, it may still require additional attention.
 Here’s how to properly wash broccoli:

 • Steep and swirl in cool water.
-Warm water may wilt the florets, so cool or room temperature is best.
-Fill a sink or basin with water and swirl the florets around to loosen them up and get rid of dirt residue.
+Warm water may wilt the florets, so cool or room temperature water is best.
+Fill a sink or basin with water, then swirl the florets around to loosen them and remove any dirt residue.

 • Hold under the pipe.
-Soak broccoli to loosen up contaminants, then run it under pipe water.
-You can hold them in a colander while doing so.
+Soak broccoli to loosen contaminants, then rinse under running water.
+You can hold it in a colander while doing so.

 • Dip and rub lightly.
-While dipping in water, use your fingers to lightly scrub the florets and stem to get off dirt and grime.
+While dipping in water, use your fingers to lightly scrub the florets and the stem to remove dirt and grime.

 Shake off excess water before storing broccoli.
 However, be careful not to bruise the florets too hard, as they might break off.